 Material selection is accomplished under the policies adopted by the Board.
-The authority for selection of all print and non-print materials lies with the Executive Director who may delegate the responsibility to staff members as appropriate.
+The authority for selection of all print and non-print materials lies with the Executive Director who may delegate the responsibility to staff members who are qualified by education, training, or experience.

-I.5 Selection Criteria
+1.5 Selection Criteria

+Selection is an interpretive process, involving knowledge of the materials in the collection, an awareness of current materials available on the subject, use of reviews, and recognition of the needs of the community.
+Materials will be selected by applying the selection criteria herein.
 The Library recognizes the importance of both basic items of permanent value and timely materials in which the public expresses interest.
-In providing the latter, it does not hesitate to purchase materials in quantity for mass use.
+In providing the latter, CADL may purchase materials in quantity for mass use.